Exploring the Effectiveness of LLMs in Automated Logging Generation: An Empirical Study

-We evaluate and discuss the effectiveness of state-of-the-art LLMs varying from 60M to 175B parameters.
-We summarize their access categories (Access), proposed tasks (Task), and the number of parameters (\# Params) in Table~\ref{tab:model-summary}.
+Motivated by the code-related text generation nature of the logging statement generation, we opt to investigate top-performing LLMs from three fields as our study subjects: LLMs designed for general natural text generation, LLMs tailored for logging activities, and LLMs for code intelligence.
+We also evaluate state-of-the-art logging suggestion models, which usually work on a single ingredient, to discuss whether advanced LLMs outperform conventional ones.

+We summarize the details of eleven LLMs in Table~\ref{tab:llms-summary} and three conventional approaches in Table~\ref{tab:conventional-summary}.
 Since we already included official models~\cite{codex,ChatGPT,gpt-3.5} from the GPT series, other models that have been tuned on GPT~\cite{black2022gpt,gpt-j} are not included in our study (e.g., GPT-Neo~\cite{black2022gpt} and GPT-J~\cite{gpt-j}).